HL7/PDDI-CDS/pages/_includes/start.md

 # <span style="color:silver"> 4.0.0 </span> Level 1 Implementation

-The Level 1 Implementation uses the `medication-prescribe 1.0` specification but does not declare the triggering event.
+The Level 1 Implementation uses the `order-sign 1.0`.
+The CDS Hooks specification states that `order-sign 1.0` fires when a clinician is ready to sign one or more orders for a patient, (including orders for medications, procedures, labs and other orders).
+This hook is among the last workflow events before an order is promoted out of a draft status.
+The context contains all order details, such as dose, quantity, route, etc, although the order has not yet been signed and therefore still exists in a draft status.
+Use this hook when your service requires all order details, and the clinician will accept recommended changes.
 Since EHR platforms may have different discrete steps in the order entry process, the implementor decides what action (e.g., selecting a medication product, accepting order completion) triggers the CDS Hooks request.

 Specific CDS Hooks and FHIR standards modifications REQUIRED for Level 1 Implementation: